iTzTalha/med-assist/README.md

 # Med Assist
 Med Assist app lets patients connect to doctors and book appointments.
 The day is divided into time slots of 60 minutes each, starting from 9 am to 9 pm.
 Doctors can log in to the portal and declare their availability for slots on the given day.
-Patients can book appointments/ cancel existing appointments.
+Patients can book appointments / cancel existing appointments.

 ## Features
 * A new doctor should be able to register and mention his/her speciality (Cardiologist, Dermatologist, Orthopedic, General Physician).